Can You Get Scholarships for Grad School?

 Reach out to potential recommenders well in advance and provide them with all the necessary information to write a strong letter of recommendation.
 Provide them with details about the scholarship, the deadline, and any specific points you would like them to address.
 Follow up with your recommenders to ensure they submit their letters on time.

-READ MORE Simple Steps to Apply for Scholarships
+READ MORE How to Apply for the Gates Millennium Scholarship

 Creating a strong CV or resume